jtebert/document-everything/_programming/python-packaging.md

 - Update version number (`__version__`) in `gridsim/__init__.py`
 - Update changelog: Update the title for "Unreleased" to the new version
 - Push (or merge) to master
-- Create release on Github.
+- Create release on GitHub.
 (This will automatically create a new Stable and version-numbered documentation version on Read The Docs and deploy an updated release to PyPi.)

 Some of this is only relevant if you're running tests or [generating documentation](/programming/python-documentation), but just ignore those steps.